List of characters in The Loud House franchise: Luan Loud

-Luan Loud (voiced by Cristina Pucelli, portrayed by Catherine Ashmore Bradley in A Loud House Christmas and The Really Loud House) is the 14-year-old (15-year-old season 5 onward and The Really Loud House) fourth child of the Loud family, the roommate of Luna and is named after one of Savino's five sisters.
+Luan L. Loud (voiced by Cristina Pucelli, portrayed by Catherine Ashmore Bradley in A Loud House Christmas The Really Loud House, and A Really Haunted Loud House, Parker Quinn Werdan as a young girl in The Really Loud House) is the 14-year-old (15-year-old from season 5 onward and live-action media) the fourth child of the Loud family, the roommate of Luna and is named after one of Savino's five sisters.
 She is depicted as the comedian of the house, with most of her dialogue consisting of bad puns that annoy her siblings.
 Luan wears braces, a white sleeveless shirt, a yellow skirt, yellow socks, brown shoes, and 3 pink flowers.
-Every April Fools' Day, Luan becomes a sadistic prank-obsessed maniac, which causes her family and Clyde to fear of the holiday.
+Every April Fools' Day, Luan becomes a sadistic prank-obsessed maniac, which causes her family and Clyde to fear the holiday.
 While the pranks she pulls are mostly successful, the tables are occasionally turned against her as seen in the episodes "Fool's Paradise" and "Fool Me Twice".
 In the latter, Luan has stopped pulling pranks; however, in the episode "Silence of the Luans", Lily pulls pranks on their family, convincing Luan to resume pranking.
 Luan also has other talents, including performing as an expert birthday clown, juggler, magician, mime artist, and ventriloquist.
 Luan owns a dummy named Mr. Coconuts that she uses as part of her ventriloquy acts.
-Luan often gets jealous of her other siblings, as shown in the episode "Funny Business" in which Lincoln begins to overshadow Luan as a birthday clown.
-Luan is a freshman at Royal Woods High School for the first four seasons and attends school with her older sisters Lori, Leni, and Luna.
-However, as of "Schooled!", Luan is a sophomore and attends school with only Leni and Luna.
+Luan often becomes jealous of her siblings, as shown in the episode "Funny Business" in which Lincoln begins to overshadow Luan as a birthday clown.
+Luan is a freshman at Royal Woods High School for the first four seasons and attends school with her older sisters Lori, Leni and Luna.
+In "Schooled!", Luan is a sophomore attending school with her older sisters Leni and Luna.
+Her love interest is a fellow comedian named Benny, who she began dating in "Stage Plight".